scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 It forgoes serializing complex data files into a database in favor of working with these files directly, providing fast indexing utilities for a set of directories.
 Using signac, a data space on the file system is easily initialized, searched, and modified using either a Python or command-line interface.
-The companion package signac-flow interacts with the data space to generate and analyze data through reproducible workflows that easily scale from laptops to supercomputers. signac-flow can run arbitrary commands as part of a workflow, making it as flexible as a script in any language of choice.
+The companion package signac-flow interacts with the data space to generate and analyze data through reproducible workflows that easily scale from laptops to supercomputers.
+Arbitrary shell commands can be run by signac-flow as part of a workflow, making it as flexible as a script in any language of choice.

 With signac, file-based data and metadata are organized in folders and JSON files, respectively (see Figure 1).